 Cases involving high-income couples (couples who make more than $30,000 combined per month) are treated differently.
 In these cases, many factors and standards come into play that can significantly impact the final child support calculation and should be addressed on a case by case basis.
 The final exception to the standard A and B child support worksheets is known as a “deviation”.
 New Mexico law allows for a deviation from the statutory guidelines for good cause.
 This is usually done when there is a substantial hardship arising from the application of the guidelines.
 For example, a couple may stipulate to a lower or higher child support amount in exchange for concessions on different aspects of the divorce.
 In the end, every child support case is different so if you have questions, contact Genus Law Group today to set up a FREE consultation to discuss your concerns and find the best child support outcome for you and your family.

-If you have questions about your child support payments, contact our experienced Albuquerque child support attorneys at (505) 317-4455 or view of Family Law practice area to find more great information about your New Mexico child support case.
+If you have questions about your child support payments, contact our experienced Albuquerque child support attorneys at (505) 317-4455 or speak with someone now on our live chat function.
+You can view our Family Law practice area to find more great free information about your New Mexico child support , divorce or custody case.